ehighberg/recursive-geometric-quantum-scaling/PAPER_GUIDE.md

 ```

 **Outputs:**
-- `summary_table.csv` - CSV file with the summary data
+- `data/summary_table.csv` - CSV file with the summary data
-- `summary_table.png` - Visualization of the summary table
+- `plots/summary_table.png` - Visualization of the summary table
-- `summary_table.tex` - LaTeX version of the summary table for the paper
+- `data/summary_table.tex` - LaTeX version of the summary table for the paper
-- `phi_comparison_table.csv` - CSV file with the phi comparison data
+- `data/phi_comparison_table.csv` - CSV file with the phi comparison data
-- `phi_comparison_table.png` - Visualization of the phi comparison table
+- `plots/phi_comparison_table.png` - Visualization of the phi comparison table
-- `phi_comparison_table.tex` - LaTeX version of the phi comparison table for the paper
+- `data/phi_comparison_table.tex` - LaTeX version of the phi comparison table for the paper

 ### 6. Generate the Comprehensive Report